 Short Stories

-If you’d like to read any of the ‘coming soon’ or those which are only available for purchase, then feel free to drop me an email.
+If you want to read any of the ‘coming soon’ or the ones only available for purchase, then send me an email.

-If you were interested in creative collaboration, or a writer in a similar genre who was looking for an occasional partner for feedback and editing, why not get in touch?
+I’m a member of the Horror Writers Association and am open to creative collaboration, or working with a writer in a similar genre who was looking for an occasional partner for feedback and editing.
+Get in touch at this link.

-Want to help support me to continue writing short stories?
-You can tip me on Ko-fi here.
+If you’d like to help support me to continue writing short stories – you can tip me on Ko-fi here.

 Folklore, Horror & Ghosts